denniselite/cryptonote-nodejs-pool/README.md

 Open the `config.json` file, then overview each options and change any to match your preferred setup.

+Note: This pool uses transfer_split for the RPC command.
+Becuase of this for the "payments": {"maxAddresses": the value must be 1, otherwise you may get errors when sending payments.

 Explanation for each field:
 ```javascript
 /* Pool host displayed in notifications and front-end */